Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Escrow agent — around $1,500.
 Getting funds from an investor involves setting up an escrow account — where the money sits until the deal is done.
 It can get complicated, so some startups choose to hire an escrow agent to handle it.

-- CPA — $1,000 to $4,000.
-If your company doesn’t already have its financials in order, it might want to hire a CPA to make sure everything is in top shape — or risk losing out on investments.
+- CPA — around $1,000 to $4,000.
+If your company doesn’t already have its finances in order, it might want to hire a CPA to make sure everything is in top shape — or risk losing out on investments.

 - Legal fees — around $1,500.
 Setting up an investor agreement and reviewing forms to submit to the SEC takes some legal expertise.
 You won’t need to pay this if you have in-house attorneys.
 Otherwise, some platforms might require you to hire legal services.

 - Credit card processing fees — around 2.5% per transaction.
 Some platforms accept investment funds from credit or debit cards — and pass along the fee to the borrower.

 - Marketing — varies.
 Investing in marketing isn’t a necessity, but having a strong video and infographics can help your campaign succeed — especially if you’re using a platform that allows both consumers and accredited investors to fund your business.

 Some platforms cover these upfront costs or wrap them into their fees, but not all do.
 The total cost of Regulation A+ deals can be even higher — it can cost between $50,000 to $100,000 in legal expenses alone.

 Benefits of equity crowdfunding

 These are the main benefits to using an equity crowdfunding platform.

 - Access to seed capital to start a new business — without having to pitch to angel investors or a venture capital firm.